Drpaashaas/pYneWs/README.md

 You can get an API key at newsapi.org, just right for your needs.

 # why pYneWs?
-honestly I don't know why, I just thought of a easier way to search news without first opening the web browser.
+honestly I don't know why..

-<b>If you have any ideas for another project mail me at: yeetmail09@gmail.com (I am also available for any improvement options)</b>